martin7x7/Assignment5_1_starter/README.md

 # Will the Customer Accept the Coupon?

+## What is the problem?
+This project aims to understand the differences between customers who accept the driving coupon and those who do not.

-There are two main files:
+## There are two main files
 1)	prompt.ipynb – contains requested code and answers to all questions
 2)	coupons.csv – contains data that were analyzed

-Main conclusions from data analysis:
+## Main conclusions from data analysis
 1)	The average acceptance rate of coupons is 56.84%.
 However, bar coupons were accepted in 41.0% cases.
 Bar coupons are not among the most frequently used.
 2)	Those customers who go to bars at least 4 times a month accept bar coupons twice as often as others.
 3)	Those customers who visit bars at least once a month and are over the age of 25 accept coupons twice as much (69% rate) compared to others (33.5% rate).